HydrolienF/FlagsH/README.md

 [![Click to view video](https://img.youtube.com/vi/94QfPndYXYM/maxresdefault.jpg)](https://youtu.be/94QfPndYXYM)

+## Use

+this plugin tries to be as intuitive as possible.
+No command is needed to create, extend and remove a flag.

+ - Place a banner item on a block to get a banner.
+ - Place a banner item on a block while sneaking to get a flag.
+ - Extends flag or banner by placing new banner item onto the flag or banner.
+ - Break flag or banner by hitting it.

+## Admin commands

+ - `/flagsh` or `fh` Print the version.
+ - `/fh reload` Reload config & flags data file.
+ - `/fh list` Print the list of all flags.
+ - `/fh remove <id>|all` Remove a flag on the list based on its possition or all flags.

 ## Install
 Download last version.
 Place it in `plugins/` in your server files.
 After 1st launch you can edit config in `plugins/FlagH/config.yml`

 ## Test
-To test plugin you need Java 17+ to compile & package: `./gradlew shadowJar` Then you need an 1.20 Minecraft server with PaperMc to run it.
+To test plugin you need Java 17+ to compile & package: `./gradlew shadowJar` Then you need an 1.20 Minecraft server with PaperMc or fork to run it.
+(It work on Folia)

 ## Statistics